pangeafate/SockDesignAdvanced/README.md

-# Knitting Socks Designer Advanced
+# Knitting Socks Designer

-An enhanced web application for designing patterns and color schemes for knitting socks.
-This advanced version includes improved pixelization algorithms and clipboard paste functionality.
+A web application for designing patterns and color schemes for knitting socks.
+This tool allows you to create pixelated designs from images and design custom sock color patterns.

-## New Features in Advanced Version
+## Features

-### Enhanced Picture Design
+### Picture Design
-- **Clipboard Paste**: Paste images directly from clipboard using Ctrl+V (Cmd+V on Mac)
-- **Smart Pixelization**: Advanced algorithm that better preserves image details at lower resolutions
-- **Knitting-Optimized Color Quantization**: Improved color reduction specifically designed for knitting patterns
-- **Edge Detection**: Better handling of edges and contrasts for clearer knitting patterns

-### Original Features
 - **Upload Images**: Drag and drop or click to upload images
-- **Adjustable Pixelation**: Convert images to pixel art with adjustable resolution (8-64px)
+- **Pixelation**: Convert images to pixel art with adjustable resolution (16-128px)
 - **Color Quantization**: Reduce colors to a specified palette (2-16 colors)
 - **Pixel Editing**: Click on individual pixels to change their colors
+- **Color Palette**: View and select from extracted colors
 - **Background Removal**: Remove background colors automatically
 - **PNG Download**: Export your pixelated designs